mkdrx/mkdrx/README.md

 * 🌍  I'm based in Marbella, Spain
 * ✉️  You can contact me at [markusdrx@gmail.com](mailto:markusdrx@gmail.com)
-* 🧠  I'm learning ReactJS, TypeScript and Tailwind CSS
+* 🧠  I'm learning ReactJS and Next.js

 ### Skills